 4 credits.
-Prerequisite: A passing score on both the mathematics and the science placement tests or successful completion of Sci 100 and Mat 17.
-The first semester of a two-semester lecture and laboratory course in biology which serves as the prerequisite for upper level biology courses.
+Prerequisite: College-level science placement or scinece practicum as a co-requisite.
+The first semester of a twosemester lecture and laboratory course in biology which serves as the prerequisite for upper level biology courses.
 The lecture portion introduces the basic principles and levels of biological organization from the cell through the organism to ecosystems.
 The laboratory introduces scientific investigative procedures, methods, equipment, and techniques as applied to selected biological phenomena.
 Three lecture hours and three laboratory hours per week.
-An Honors section combines lecture and laboratory during two threehour class meetings each week and uses lecture-free teaching methods.
-Offered fall semester.
+Offered every semester.
 Lab fee.